 Distance and Elevation Gain: The standard loop is 6.0 miles with 1,560 feet of climbing.
 The perimeter loop is 6.4 miles with 1,600 feet of vertical.

-Difficulty: Rocky trail and old road; navigation easy; no exposure
+Difficulty: Trail and abandoned two-track; navigation easy; no exposure

 Quote: Today is your day!
 Your mountain is waiting.
 So... get on your way.
 Dr. Seuss